Frequently Asked Questions

 No referral is necessary if clients want to claim through their private health fund.
 Please check with your health fund for information about rebates because they vary from fund to fund.

-No referral is necessary for Skype appointments.
+No referral is necessary for Skype appointments at this stage as no Medicare rebate is available.

 What will the first session be like?